Set Up an AI Video Project Workspace

 A step-by-step tutorial for setting up an AI video project workspace with assets, scenes, shots, references, roles, and review states.

-The goal isn’t to over-plan.
-It’s to give each generation a job, each reference a reason, and each take a review path.
+Use this tutorial before you generate your first take, especially when a scene depends on repeated characters, wardrobe, props, locations, or team review.
+The goal is simple: give each generation a job, each reference a reason, and each take a review path.

 Key takeaways